SiaFoundation/siad/modules/feemanager/README.md

     remove a fee from the FeeManager and persists the change on disk
   - `callInitPersist` initializes the persistence by creating or loading a persist file and initializing the logger
+  - The feemanager subsystem's `PaidFees` method calls `callLoadAllFees` to load all the persisted fees from disk
   - The feemanager subsystem's `SetFee` method calls `callSetFee` to add a fee to the FeeManager and persists the change on disk
   - The process fees subsystem's `threadedProcessFess` method calls `save` to